torstees/MVtest/README.md

 If no errors are reported, it should be installed and ready to use.

+**Regarding PYTHON 3** I began the process of updating the code to work with both python versions 2 and 3, however, there are some real issues with some library support of version 3 that is discouraging.
+So, until those have been resolved, I have no plans to invest further time toward support for python 3.

 System Requirements
 -------------------

 Aside from the library dependencies, MVTest's requirements depend largely on the number of SNPs and individuals being analyzed as well as the data format being used.
 In general, GWAS sized datasets will require several gigabytes of memory when using the traditional pedigree format, however, even 10s of thousands of subjects can be analyzed with less than 1 gigabyte of RAM when the data is formatted as transposed pedigree or PLINK's default bed format.

-Otherwise, it is recommended that the system be run on a unix-like system such as Linux or OS X, but it should work under windows as well (this is not a fully supported platform).
+Otherwise, it is recommended that the system be run on a unix-like system such as Linux or OS X, but it should work under windows as well (we can't offer support for running MVTest under windows).

 Running Unit Tests
 ------------------